zackw/active-geolocator/README.md

 `<LATITUDE>` and `<LONGITUDE>` should be in decimal degrees; use negative numbers for south of the equator / west of Greenwich.

-The client will work if run through a VPN proxy (_not_ a SOCKS or HTTP proxy), and we're very interested in measurements taken that way;
-however, you need to specify the proxy's latitude and longitude _as well as_ the client computer's:
+The client will work if run through a VPN proxy or a SOCKS proxy, and we're very interested in measurements taken that way; however, you need to specify the proxy's latitude and longitude _as well as_ the client computer's:

     $ ./probe --latitude=<CLIENT LAT> --longitude=<CLIENT LONG> \
               --proxy-latitude=<PROXY LAT> --proxy-longitude=<PROXY LONG>

+If you're using a SOCKS proxy, you have to specify its address on the command line:

+    $ ./probe --latitude=<CLIENT LAT> --longitude=<CLIENT LONG> \
+              --proxy-latitude=<PROXY LAT> --proxy-longitude=<PROXY LONG> \
+              --socks5 <HOST>:<PORT>

 Again, _don't_ look the proxy's IP address up in a geolocation service, and _don't_ do this unless you are willing to provide